 Is the Pain in My Arm Caused by My Neck?

 C1-C8 are the eight nerve roots that branch out from either side of the cervical spine in the neck.
 C3 through C8 nerve roots all travel via a particular area of the shoulder.

 When a cervical nerve root in the neck is compressed or inflamed, pain and symptoms can spread down the nerve’s route into the shoulder, arm, and/or hand.
 Cervical radiculopathy is the medical term for this condition.

 Symptoms of Cervical Radiculopathy

-- Pain that feels anywhere from mild to sharp, or severe.
+- Pain that ranges from mild to severe and dull to sharp.

 Some research indicates that shoulder pain symptoms tend to develop with the following pattern:

 - C5 radiculopathy: pain in the upper arms and shoulder blades is common, although numbness or tingling is uncommon.